The global and independent platform for the SAP community.

 avatar

-The takeover of SABMiller's Central and Eastern European business by the Japanese Asahi Group made headlines in 2016.
-Less well known is the strategic SAP project for this business division: switching to a standardized SAP solution and decommissioning around 25 legacy ERP systems.
+The takeover of SABMiller’s Central and Eastern European business by the Asahi Group from Japan created headlines in 2016.
+What is less known is this business area’s strategic SAP project: the switch to a uniform SAP solution and the shutdown of around 25 legacy ERP systems.

 Data archiving alone is not enough

-As a rule, this means that the original systems must continue to be operated for as long as the data must be retained for legal reasons.
-In the case of Asahi Breweries Europe, this would have meant that individual systems, especially in HR, would have had to continue to be operated for up to fifty years.
-In the long term, this would have negated the savings achieved by centralizing to a uniform SAP solution.
+Typically, this means that users need to retain the original systems for as long as the data must be kept to comply with the regional law.
+In Asahi Breweries Europe's case, the result would have been that individual systems, especially on personnel matters, would have needed to continue to be run for up to 50 more years.
+Long-term, this would have reduced to nothing the cost-saving effects that come from centralization into a uniform SAP solution.

 Support from top management

-The JiVS project lasted a total of 18 months and required a number of customer-specific developments to extract the data from the legacy systems, some of which were very specialized and no longer supported by their original manufacturers, and to migrate them to a technically newer format in a legally compliant manner, i.e. without changes or changeability.
+In all, the JiVS project lasted 18 months and demanded several client-specific developments, to extract the data from what, in part, were legacy systems with very particular features.
+The systems were no longer supported by their original producers.
+The task was then to migrate the data into a technically newer format in a legally secure way, i.e. without changes or the capacity to make changes.

-Asahi Breweries Europe is currently evaluating the impact of the new European General Data Protection Regulation (EU GDPR) on its own IT landscape.
-The transition period granted to companies, including immunity from prosecution, ends on May 25 of this year.
+Asahi Breweries Europe is now evaluating the impact of the new General Data Protection Regulation (GDPR) on the firm’s IT landscape.
+The transitional period granted to companies, including non-liability to prosecution, expires this year on 25 May.

 Platform for legacy data and documents